-Virtual property viewing and tech-enabled financing and leasing options have made the process of signing a lease and getting the resident into their new home that much easier.
-They also enable property managers to certify that all financial prerequisites and requirements are in order and to easily track things like a rent payment or a maintenance request for any given unit moving forward.
+Virtual property viewing, tech-enabled financing, and leasing options have made the process of signing a lease and getting the resident into their new home that much easier.
+They also enable property managers to certify that all financial prerequisites and requirements are in order and to easily track things like a tenant’s rent payment or a maintenance request for any given unit moving forward.

 Additionally, innovations in parcel delivery and smart home technology can drastically affect the life of a resident, enhancing the lease renewal potential.
 As we look toward the future of smart apartment solutions, 5G could reinvent how residents live in a multifamily community.

-In any case, these technological innovations have become embedded in multifamily marketing, transforming how people find and live in their homes.
+In any case, these innovative solutions have become embedded in multifamily marketing, transforming how people find and live in their homes.
 Property management should strongly consider investing in these smart apartment solutions to help with resident retention in their apartment community.

 - Redfin.
 (2020, March 23).
 Video Home Tour Requests Soar Nearly 500% in One Week [Press release].
 Retrieved from: https://press.redfin.com/

 - Digital in the Round.
 13 Mind-Blowing Virtual Tour Statistics [Updated for 2020].
 (2020, September 30). https://digitalintheround.com/virtual-tour-statistics/.

 - McKinsey & Company.
 (2020).
 Five Fifty: The quickening [Report].
 Retrieved from: https://www.mckinsey.com/business-functions/strategy-and-corporate-finance/our-insights/five-fifty-the-quickening#